First Hundred Years' War: Treaty of Paris

 Henry III paying homage to Louis IX of France.

 The stage was set for another two-pronged invasion of France as of Henry's German allies were in favor of a war; however, the Pope, intending to focus Henry's attention on Sicily, pressured him to make a permanent peace with France instead.
 Tensions were also escalating within the English realm as Henry's endeavors in Sicily were evidently becoming a costly fiasco.
 The prospect of a Second Barons' War loomed as the English barons sought to reassert the authority of Magna Carta, which the king had been overstepping for decades.
 By 1257–1258, negotiations between the courts of Paris and Westminster produced the framework for a lasting settlement.
 Seeking to restore his position in a seemingly desperate situation, Henry concluded the Treaty of Paris in 1259, by which he renounced claims to Normandy, Anjou, Maine, Touraine, and Poitou in return for recognition of his lordship in Gascony and its associated territories, for which he was now bound to perform homage to the French crown.
 The treaty effectively purchased Louis’s goodwill, which in turn translated into his support for Henry during the revolt of his barons.

 The Treaty of Paris put an end to Henry's and any future king of England's ambitions to reestablish the former Angevin Empire which defined the previous hundred years of conflict and rivalry.
 For the remainder of Henry's reign, the two kingdoms enjoyed a period of peace and stable relations.
 Initially for Henry, this was out of necessity in order to gain support against his rebellious barons.
 However, after meeting in person for the first time in 1254, the two kings became close friends, finding that they shared similar views on religion.
-Despite this friendship, Henry still frequently reminded Louis of his territorial claims until the treaty was finalized.
-The kings were on such amicable terms towards the end of their reigns that Louis gifted Henry an elephant from the Seventh Crusade.
+Despite this friendship, Henry still frequently reminded Louis of his territorial claims until the treaty was finalised.
+The kings were on such amicable terms towards the end of the conflict that Louis gifted Henry an elephant from the Seventh Crusade.